-(Add) 116.1 Special Detailed Requirements Based Upon Occupancy and Use.
-The provisions of Chapter 4 of the 2021 International Building Code portion of the 2022 Connecticut State Building Code shall also be considered requirements of this Code and known as the 2021 International Building Code, Chapter 4 portion of the 2022 Connecticut State Fire Safety Code.
+(Add) 116.1 Special detailed requirements based upon occupancy and use.
+The requirements of Chapter 4 of the 2021 International Building Code portion of the 2022 Connecticut State Building Code shall also be considered requirements of this code and known as the 2021 International Building Code, Chapter 4 portion of the 2022 Connecticut State Fire Safety Code.